 1. File Through an Approved Method

-- Online via the OCR Complaint Portal
+- Online through the OCR Complaint Portal (fastest option)

 - By mail